seraphinatarrant/systematic_reviews/retrieve/README.md

 Script to submit query to one of four search engines.
 Generates JSON for results and will also download all PDFs of results, where possible.

--source 	:  Search engine to use, choices=['google', 'wos', 'pubmed', 'scopus'], -output 	:  Filename for json output
+- source 	:  Search engine to use, choices=['google', 'wos', 'pubmed', 'scopus']
+- output 	:  Filename for json output
--pdf_folder :  Path to save PDFs to
+- pdf_folder :  Path to save PDFs to
--max 		:  Max number of hits to return
+- max 		:  Max number of hits to return
--label 		:  Label for search query, such as disease.
+- label 		:  Label for search query, such as disease.
 Used to name certain output files.
--search 	:  Search terms to us
+- search 	:  Search terms to us
--range 		:  default=[2015, 2020], Limit results to papers from these years, inclusive.
+- range 		:  default=[2015, 2020], Limit results to papers from these years, inclusive.

 ## grab.py